Samuel L. Jackson is Alexa’s First Celebrity Voice, But it Will Cost You a Dollar

 Celebrity Voice Future

 Jackson isn’t the first celebrity voice to come out of a smart speaker.
 John Legend recorded several phrases for Google Assistant earlier this year.
-The difference is that Google Assistant mostly played what Legend had recorded, while Jackson’s Alexa integration can say things he never recorded in the studio.
+The difference is that Google Assistant mostly played what Legend had recorded, with a limited use of Google’s WaveNet technology to adapt his voice, while Jackson’s Alexa integration can say things he never recorded in the studio.
 What Alexa is offering is more of a celebrity version of the different accents and voices that Amazon and Google have been adding to their voice assistant options.

 Celebrity voices are likely to appeal to plenty of people who might not bother switching from the default voice otherwise.
 The Adobe Analytics Voice Report released in June found that a third of the participants would like to have a celebrity voice as an option.
 Dwayne “The Rock” Johnson was the most popular option, followed closely by Will Smith.
 Arnold Schwarzenegger, George Clooney, Chris Rock, and Oprah Winfrey rounded out the list of top choices for celebrity voice assistants.
 Samuel L. Jackson may not have made that particular list, but as Amazon’s top pick, he’s going to be leading the way for a new kind of fame.